 Will Walmart cash my tax refund check?

 Walmart cashes tax refund checks of up to $7,500.
-Check with your local store to see if they cash checks, as not every Walmart offers this service.
+Check with your local store to see if it cashes checks, as not every Walmart offers this service.

 Can you cash a tax refund check at an ATM?